 Looking for a more meaningful gift this holiday season?
-Consider giving your children or grandchildren the gift of learning—through a 529 plan.
+Consider these strategies when gifting to your children or grandchildren - the gift of education—through a 529 plan.

 It should come as no surprise that a college education is expensive, with costs steadily rising.
-The College Board—a nonprofit educational association—reports that for the 2019-2020 academic year, the average tuition, fees, room and board, books and supplies, transportation and other expenses for a four-year private college is $57,570 per year.1 Assuming a college-cost inflation rate of 6%, a parent may need $425,500 in 2031 to pay college expenses for today’s 9-year-old.2 And that’s for just one child.
+The College Board—a nonprofit educational association—recently reported that for the 2022-2023 academic year, the average tuition, fees, room and board, books and supplies, transportation and other expenses for a four-year private college is $57,570 per year.1 Assuming a college-cost inflation rate of 6%, a parent may need $425,500 in 2031 to pay college expenses for today’s 9-year-old.2 And that’s for just one child.

-Named after Section 529 of the Internal Revenue Code, a 529 plan is a tax-advantaged way to invest, or even pay in advance, for education expenses.
+Named after Section 529 of the Internal Revenue Code, a 529 plan is a tax-advantaged way to invest for future education expenses.

-529 plans offer an opportunity to gift potentially significant amounts from your estate while still retaining control of the assets and withdrawals as the account owner.
-For tax planning purposes, your 529 plan contribution is considered a completed gift to the beneficiary and generally qualifies for the annual gift tax exclusion of $15,000 for 2021 ($30,000 for married couples), enabling you to make contributions without being subject to the federal gift tax.
+529 plans offer an opportunity to gift potentially significant amounts from your estate while still retaining control of the assets as the account owner.
+For federal gift and estate tax purposes, your 529 plan contribution is considered a completed gift to the beneficiary and generally qualifies for the 2022 annual gift tax exclusion of $16,000 ($32,000 for married couples), enabling you to make contributions without being subject to the federal gift tax.

-Additionally, you can frontload your contribution to as high as $75,000 in one year per beneficiary ($150,000 for married couples) and elect to take that frontloaded contribution into account for purposes of the annual gift tax exclusion over a five-year period.3 The five-year gifting election is a feature unique to 529 plans and increases the time that assets can potentially grow tax-free, boosting the potential magnitude of the gifts.
+Additionally, for 2022, one can frontload their contribution to as high as $80,000 in one year per account/beneficiary ($160,000 for married couples) and elect to take that frontloaded contribution into account for purposes of the annual gift tax exclusion over a five-year period.3 The five-year gifting election is a feature unique to 529 plans and accelerated contributions increase the time that assets can potentially grow tax-free, boosting the potential account growth.

-Furthermore, beyond the annual gift tax exclusion, any part of the Unified Lifetime Gift Tax Exemption, currently at $11.58 million per individual, can be used toward funding a 529 plan.
-With potential tax code changes and uncertainty around what will happen to this exclusion in 2022, now may be a good time to consider contributing funds to a 529 plan, which may have contribution limits as high as $500,000 per beneficiary.
+Furthermore, in addition to the annual gift tax exclusion, any part of the Unified Lifetime Gift Tax Exemption, rising in January 2023 to $12.920 million per individual, can be used toward funding a 529 plan.
+With potential tax code changes and uncertainty around what will happen to this exclusion in future years, now may be a good time to consider contributing funds to a 529 plan.
+Depending upon the specific plan, contribution limits may be as high as $540,000 per account/beneficiary.

 If you are taking required minimum distributions from a tax-qualified retirement plan or account, but don’t need the funds for everyday expenses, consider using those distributions to fund a 529 plan for grandchildren or other family members.

 A key benefit of 529 plans is their flexibility.
 Some investment vehicles that are used for education funding require that the assets be given to the beneficiary when they reach a certain age.
-With a 529 plan, the owner of the account continues to make all of the decisions.
-For example, if the beneficiary decides not to go to college, you can choose a different beneficiary or use the plan for your own education needs.
-And while some education investment vehicles have age restrictions, a 529 plan has none.
+With a 529 plan, the owner of the account continues to have full control and make all of the decisions.
+For example, if the beneficiary decides not to go to college, such owner can choose a different beneficiary or use the plan for their own education needs.
+And while some education investment vehicles have income and/or age restrictions, a 529 plan has none.

-Further, the definition of qualified education expenses for federal income tax purpose has expanded to include tuition for K-12 schools, as a result of the Tax Cuts and Jobs Act of 2017.
+Further, the definition of qualified education expenses for federal income tax purpose has expanded to include tuition for K-12 schools.
 Note that qualified withdrawals for eligible K-12 tuition are limited to $10,000 per beneficiary per year.
-Additionally, under the Setting Every Community Up for Retirement Enhancement Act of 2019, qualified education expenses for federal income tax purposes include (a) up to $10,000 used to repay qualified student loans (b) and certain costs for qualifying apprenticeship programs.
+Additionally, qualified education expenses for federal income tax purposes include (a) up to $10,000 used to repay qualified student loans (b) and certain costs for qualifying apprenticeship programs.
 Check to see if your state tax laws conform to the federal tax laws treatment of such expanded qualified expenses.